aioue/any.down/README.md

 5. Ensure all tests pass
 6. Submit a pull request

-## 📝 License

-MIT License - See LICENSE file for details.

 ## Development

 The client is designed to be respectful of Any.do's servers while providing efficient access to your data.
-The optimizations are transparent and can be disabled if needed for debugging or compatibility.

 ---